wxyz-abcd/node-haxball/README.md

     - `acceptEvent = onAfterOperationReceived(type, msg, globalFrameNo, clientFrameNo, customData)`: runs for each message received from clients. `type` is the type of the operation, `msg` is the original message, `customData` is the return value of callback `onOperationReceived(type, globalFrameNo, clientFrameNo, msg)`. `onAfterOperationReceived` is called only once for each message, after all `onOperationReceived` callbacks of all plugins are called for the same message. you may modify msg's contents here as you wish. `return true` -> accept event, `return false` -> block message from being processed, `throw exception` -> break message sender player's connection. host-only.

   - `callbacks`:
-    - `initialize(room)`: only called once while creating or joining a room, or during a call to `Room.setConfig`.
+    - `initialize()`: only called once while creating or joining a room, or during a call to `Room.setConfig`.
     - `finalize()`: only called once while leaving a room, or during a call to `Room.setConfig`.
     - `customData = onBeforeXXXXXXX(...)`: (where `XXXXXXX` is the name of the event) called before plugin callbacks. return a `customData` object to be used for each `plugin.onXXXXXXX(..., customData)` and then `room.onAfterXXXXXXX(..., customData)`. return `false` to stop propagation.
     - `onXXXXXXX(..., customData)`: (where `XXXXXXX` is the name of the event) called after plugin callbacks, just before renderer callback. the last parameter, `customData`, is the data object that was returned from `room.onBeforeXXXXXXX(...)`.